Complaints of a Dutiful Daughter

 Complaints of a Dutiful Daughter is a 1994 American documentary film directed by Deborah Hoffmann, with her wife, Frances Reid, as cinematographer.

+Summary

+The film is about the struggle with Alzheimer's disease of Doris Hoffmann, mother of the director and widow of Albert Einstein's associate Banesh Hoffmann.

+Complaints of a Dutiful Daughter aired on PBS as part of the series POV.

+Accolades

 It was nominated for an Academy Award for Best Documentary Feature.
-The film is about the struggle of Doris Hoffman, mother of the director and widow of Albert Einstein's associate Banesh Hoffmann, with Alzheimer's disease.

-Complaints of a Dutiful Daughter was aired on PBS as part of the series POV.